Nguyễn dynasty: Society

-Culture and Cultural Discrimination
+Culture and cultural discrimination

 The Nguyễn dynasty viewed cultures that were "non-Chinese" as barbaric and called themselves the Central Kingdom (Trung Quốc, 中國).
 This includes the Han Chinese under the Qing dynasty who were viewed as "non-Chinese".
 As the Qing have caused the Chinese to not be "Han" anymore.
 Chinese were referred to as "Thanh nhân" (清人).
 This occurred after Vietnam had sent a delegate to Beijing, whereupon a diplomatic disaster caused Vietnam to view other "non-Chinese" as barbaric in much the same way as the Qing.
 By the Nguyễn dynasty the Vietnamese themselves were ordering Cambodian Khmer to adopt Vietnamese culture by ceasing "barbarous" habits like cropping hair and ordering them to grow it long besides making them replace skirts with trousers.
 Han Chinese Ming dynasty refugees numbering 3,000 came to Vietnam at the end of the Ming dynasty.
 They opposed the Qing dynasty and were fiercely loyal to the Ming dynasty.
 Vietnamese women married these Han Chinese refugees since most of them were soldiers and single men.
 They did not wear Manchu hairstyle unlike later Chinese migrants to Vietnam during the Qing dynasty.

 Vietnamisation of ethnic minorities

 Under emperor Minh Mạng sinicisation of ethnic minorities became state policy.
 He claimed the legacy of Confucianism and China's Han dynasty for Vietnam, and used the term "Han people" (漢人, Hán nhân) to refer to the Vietnamese.
 According to the emperor, "We must hope that their barbarian habits will be subconsciously dissipated, and that they will daily become more infected by Han [Sino-Vietnamese] customs."
 These policies were directed at the Khmer and hill tribes.
 Nguyễn Phúc Chu had referred to the Vietnamese as "Han people" in 1712, distinguishing them from the Chams.
 The Nguyễn lords established colonies after 1790.
 Gia Long said, "Hán di hữu hạn" (漢 夷 有 限, "The Vietnamese and the barbarians must have clear borders"), distinguishing the Khmer from the Vietnamese.
 Minh Mang implemented an acculturation policy for minority non-Vietnamese peoples.
-"Thanh nhân" (清人 referring to the Qing dynasty) or "Đường nhân" (唐人 referring to the Tang dynasty) were used to refer to ethnic Chinese by the Vietnamese, who called themselves "Hán dân" (漢民) and "Hán nhân" (漢人 referring to the Han dynasty) during 19th-century Nguyễn rule.
+"Thanh nhân" (清 人 referring to the Qing dynasty) or "Đường nhân" (唐人 referring to the Tang dynasty) were used to refer to ethnic Chinese by the Vietnamese, who called themselves "Hán dân" (漢 民) and "Hán nhân" (漢人 referring to the Han dynasty) during 19th-century Nguyễn rule.
 Since 1827, descendants of Ming dynasty refugees were called Minh nhân (明人) or Minh Hương (明 鄉) by Nguyễn rulers, to distinguish with ethnic Chinese.
 Minh nhân were treated as Vietnamese since 1829.
 They were not allowed to go to China, and also not allowed to wear the Manchu queue.